Burnout Therapy & Coaching for Professionals in Ontario

 Many people I work with are still competent at their jobs.
 The problem is not performance.
 Over time your role has started to override your own reactions, judgment, and sense of self.
 You keep functioning but feel less like a person inside the work.
 I refer to this as identity-eroding burnout.

-– losing a sense of who you are outside work
+– losing a sense of who you are outside of your role

 Burnout Therapy for High-Responsibility Roles: